gnanesh-16/gnaneshblog/_posts/2025-11-05-JSONC-The Little Format That Could (Maybe).markdown

 ## The Big Takeaway

 JSONC isn't trying to replace JSON for everything.
 It's trying to make config files and annotated data more maintainable.
 For that specific use case, it succeeds.
 Would it be better if it also fixed trailing commas and unquoted keys?
 Probably.
 Would it be better if conversion to JSON was simpler?
 Definitely.
-But for what it is—JSON with comments—it does the job.
+But for what it is, JSON with comments, it does the job.
 And sometimes, that's exactly what you need.

 For more insights on web development, programming, and tech, check out Gnanesh Balusa's blog.